 What conditions are treated by a Physio?

 Musculoskeletal Problems:– Any muscle or joint problem, even Temporomandibular Joints.

-Sports Injuries: - Muscle strains, for example hamstring and calf tears - Joint sprains, for example ankle and knee injuries - Over use injuries, for example tendonitis, bursitis - Joint stiffness or instability, for example shoulder stiffness or dislocation.
+Sports Injuries: – Muscle strains, for example hamstring and calf tears – Joint sprains, for example, ankle and knee injuries – Overuse injuries, like tendonitis, bursitis – Joint stiffness or dislocation.

 Back and Neck Pain: – Back and neck pain can come on suddenly, or over a longer period of time.
 Either type of injury is amenable to treatment.
 Back and neck pain can also produce leg or arm pain.